 At Friedman & Simon, L.L.P., we are often asked to help workers who were injured as a result of their employers violating New York’s labor laws.
 Our construction accident lawyers serving Jericho, NY, handle many types of construction-related cases.
 We have successfully represented injured workers and helped them reconstruct their lives.

-For a free legal consultation with a construction accidents lawyer serving Jericho, call 516-932-0400
+For a free legal consultation with a Construction Accident lawyer serving Jericho, call 516-932-0400

 Construction Accident Cases Must Abide By Their Filing Deadlines